-16.4.
-Filling of Non-Patrol Assignments.
+16.4 Filling of Non-Patrol Assignments.
 Whenever a vacancy, including a temporary assignment exceeding ten (10) days, occurs in a non-patrol assignment (i.e., in an assignment not specified in Section 16.1), the Department shall post the assignment opening for ten (10) days and shall allow any interested members of the same rank to apply within the posting period.
 A notice listing all members who respond to each posting shall be posted within 24 hours after the close of the posting period.
 The Department shall provide notice on the posting as to any specialized training and/or technical skills which will be required for the assignment once the assignment is made.
 In filling the assignment, the Chief shall give consideration to all applicants who apply.
 Skill, ability, work record and seniority shall be the criteria for selection of an applicant to fill an assignment vacancy.
 Seniority shall be determined in accordance with the provisions of Section 16.3.
-For any non-patrol assignment, an applicant must have a minimum of five (5) years of service in a patrol assignment, unless no other applicant is qualified.
+For any non-patrol assignment, an applicant must have a minimum of two (2) years service in a patrol assignment after completion of FTO.

-16.5.
-Detective Investigative Services Subdivision Bureau Rotation.
-Positions within the Investigative Services Subdivision Detective Bureau shall be subject to rotation.
+16.5 Detective Bureau Rotation.
+Positions within the Detective Bureau shall be subject to rotation.
 Each position shall be subject to rotation every three (3) years, but may be rotated sooner at the discretion of the Chief of Police.
 At the end of a rotation, an incumbent may be considered for renewal.

-16.6.
-Seniority Defined.
+16.6 Seniority Defined.
 Seniority shall be defined as follows:

-- A. For Police Officers, seniority shall be the member's length of continuous service as a fulltime sworn officer with the Gahanna Division of Police. - B. For Sergeants and Lieutenants, seniority shall be the member's length of continuous service in his or her respective rank as Sergeant or Lieutenant with the Division.
+- A. For Police Officers, seniority shall be the member's length of continuous service as a full-time sworn officer with the Department. - B. For Sergeants and Lieutenants, seniority shall be the member's length of continuous service in his or her respective rank as Sergeant or Lieutenant with the Department.
 If two of the same rank members are promoted on the same day, the member highest on the eligibility list shall be considered to have greater seniority than the other member promoted on the same day. - C. Seniority shall be lost upon the occurrence of the following events: - (1) Removal for just cause; - (2) Resignation, including resignation for purposes of regular retirement, except where the member is re-hired within twelve (12) months; - (3) Layoff for a period of time exceeding twelve (12) months; - (4) Failure to respond to a notification of recall from layoff; or - (5) Failure to return to work following an authorized leave of absence.